Whitecat18/Whitecat18/README.md

 <h5>WORKS I DID AND MADE IT OPENSOURCE</h5>

-- <a href="https://github.com/Whitecat18/Powershell-Scripts-for-Hackers-and-Pentesters" > PowerShell Exploits</a>
+- <a href="https://github.com/Whitecat18/Powershell-Scripts-for-Hackers-and-Pentesters" > PowerShell Scripts & Exploits</a>
 - <a href="https://github.com/Whitecat18/Rust-for-Malware-Development.git" > Rust For Malware Development</a>
 - <a href="https://github.com/Whitecat18/Mavoc" > Mavoc C2</a>
 - <a href="https://github.com/Whitecat18/Mavoc-Antivirus" > Mavoc Antivirus </a>